Garni Fortress

 LocationGarni, Armenia

-The structure was probably built by king Tiridates I in the first century AD as a temple to the sun god Mihr.
-After Armenia's conversion to Christianity in the early fourth century, it was converted into a royal summer house of Khosrovidukht, the sister of Tiridates III.
-According to some scholars it was not a temple but a tomb and thus survived the destruction of pagan structures.
-It collapsed in a 1679 earthquake.
-Renewed interest in the 19th century led to excavations at the site in early and mid-20th century, and its eventual reconstruction between 1969 and 1975, using the anastylosis method.
+Built in the Ionic order, it is conventionally identified as a pagan temple built by King Tiridates I in the first century AD as a temple to the sun god Mihr.
+A competing hypothesis sees it as a second century tomb.
+It collapsed in a 1679 earthquake, but much of its fragments remained on the site.
+Renewed interest in the 19th century led to excavations in the early and mid-20th century.
+It was reconstructed in 1969–75, using the anastylosis technique.
 It is one of the main tourist attractions in Armenia and the central shrine of Hetanism.

 Tags Archaeological SiteFort